shipwright-io/website/content/en/docs/api/buildstrategies.md

           memory: 1Gi
 ```

 The above provides more control and flexibility for the strategy admins.
-For `end-users`, all they need to do, is to reference the proper strategy.
+For `end-users`, all they need to do is to reference the proper strategy.
 For example:

 ```yaml
 ---